HansOlsson/Modelica_StateGraph2/README.md

 Free library providing components to model discrete event, reactive and hybrid systems in a convenient way with deterministic hierarchical state diagrams.

+*Warning: Modelica_StateGraph2 is not fully Modelica compliant and will never be, since a better solution is now available with Modelica 3.3*

 ## Library description

 The `Modelica_StateGraph2` library is a free Modelica package providing components to model discrete event, reactive and hybrid systems in a convenient way with deterministic hierarchical state diagrams.
 For convenience, the abbreviation "StateGraph2" will be often used for this library.
 An example model constructed with this library is shown in the figure to the right.